Taka Perry: Career

 In 2018, he worked as a producer on Ruel's debut EP Ready, including ARIA multi-platinum certified single "Younger" and ARIA gold certified single "Not Thinkin' Bout You".
 In July 2019, Perry announced a record deal signing with etcetc.

 In June 2020, Perry released an official remix for "Painkiller" by Ruel featuring Denzel Curry.
 In July 2020, he performed a cover of Kanye West's "Jesus Walks" for Triple J's Like a Version segment, featuring Western Sydney musician A.Girl.
 The performance was met with critical acclaim, with Rolling Stone Australia calling it "an anthem for the current times."

-In January 2024, SIRUP released his single "GO!!", which was used by MINI Japan for the release of their Camden Edition vehicles.
-In May 2024, WILYWNKA released his album "90's Baby", which Perry produced 5 songs on.